MontaLabidi/PHISH-Detection-using-ML/web_scraping/feature_extraction/Features.md

 Currently, this project could extract 19 different features from each website.

+### Feature Details

 Below, we give you the names of the features used by their group:

 |Feature Group | Features' Names |
 |--------------------------|------------------------------------------------------------------|